SERL-CSUN/CART/README.md

-# CART
+# CART SLAM System
-Campus Autonomous Robot Tours
+## Campus Autonomous Robot Tours SLAM System
+This project is a SLAM subsystem that can run as a payload on a mobile platform such as the Clearpath Husky or Boston Dynamics Spot that can be used to aid in giving a virtual tour of the CSUN Campus.
+The SLAM subsystem is responsible for creating a realtime map as the mobile robot moves through the environment.

 ## Current State
 Currently, the full SLAM system runs from a Docker container created by Nvidia and customized by us to use the latest version of certain software packages.

 **Hardware:**
 - Jetson Nano 4GB version